You may have heard that entering into a dental partnership is like entering into a marriage….

 1. Identify the Business Purpose of the Dental Partnership

-The Dental Partnership Agreement should cover what type of business the partnership will be conducting.
+The Dental Partnership Agreement should clearly define the type of business the partnership will conduct.

 2. Covenants, Powers Rights, and Duties of Each Partner Dentist